vikrammood/Lap-Project/README.md

 2.Admin:login with registered account and upload files.

-3.Principle:login with registered account and download files uploaded by admint.
+3.Principle:login with registered account and download files uploaded by admin.